 Hyundai claims to provide a fairly comprehensive warranty to make sure most components are covered.
-But what exactly does America’s Best Warranty include?
+But what exactly does Hyundai's bumper-to-bumper warranty include?

-Let’s take a closer look at the Hyundai bumper-to-bumper warranty.
-Below, we will see what is covered and what is excluded from the factory warranty, which is also called Hyundai Assurance.
+The bumper-to-bumper coverage is part of what Hyundai calls "America's Best Warranty."
+Below, we will see what is covered and what is excluded from the Hyundai factory warranty.
 From there, we hope you will have a better idea of whether you have enough protection for your Hyundai.

 In this article: